 Learn the Lingo: Common Plumbing Terms

-What the blazes is a ‘closet auger’?
+What even is a ‘closet auger’?
 A ‘branch drain’?
 You’re advised to think twice before identifying ‘balancing ell’ as a circus routine involving a hefty gray mammal with large fan-shaped ears and a trunk.
 The truth is, plumbing seems to have its own language, leaving many a homeowner lost and confused when trying to communicate with technicians about any plumbing topic from access panels to zeolites.
 Don’t be stuck in the “It’s all Greek to me!” mindset, take a look below at a list of common plumbing terms.
 Maintaining a basic understanding of the terminology will help you communicate with trained plumbing professionals, as well as enable you to have a “leg up” on the issue before deciding to contact an F.H.
 Furr professional.

 Common Plumbing Terms:

 ABS – an acronym for ‘acrylonitrile butadiene styrene, which is a plastic piping used in drainage.
 You’ll recognize this pipe by its black, coarse texture.

 Back Vent – one of the two vents that comprise a plumbing fixture Branch Drain – a drain that connects to a plumbing system’s primary drainage line

 Cleanout – refers to troubleshooting; this plug allows one to clear an obstruction and grants access to the pipe

 Closet auger – a device used to clear commode blockages